 UpWork is another one of the top gig websites online today, trusted by thousands of worldwide.

-UpWork has jobs and gigs in just about every niche and industry you can imagine, and writers are in high-demand.
+UpWork has jobs and freelance writing gigs in just about every niche and industry you can imagine, and writers are in high-demand.

 It's free to create an UpWork profile, upload your samples and experience, and start browsing for work.

 UpWork features with a variety of pay rates.